AtomicSponge/wtengine/README.md

 (need to update this section...)

 The main loop for the game engine is implemented in wte_main.
-The per-new-game functions for this class are completed in a seperate source file.
-Certain systems are then extended to implement your game.
+You then extend this class to implement your own custom game.

 #### MESSAGING:

 All in-engine communication is done with the messaging queue.
 Messages can be used to change game settings, control the game menus, or have entities interact with each other.
 Messages can also be set with a timer value to be processed later.
+When starting a new game a scriped file of messages is loaded to process the in-game events.

 ##### Message format: